 This game features an interesting way of character enhancing, called DSS.
 It's a card system, with two sets of cards.
 Creature cards (mythical beasts really) and God cards (Roman Gods specifically).
-By pairing up a God card with a creature card, you can get various enhancements for Nathan, ranging from a flaming whip to summoning powerful creatures.
+By pairing up a God card with a creature card, Nathan can get various enhancements, ranging from a flaming whip to summoning powerful creatures.
 Be warned that using the cards' abilities drains MP.
-Luckily, Save Points refill your MP.
+Luckily, Save Points refill MP.
 Getting the cards requires defeating the right enemies.
 Some cards are more common, and can be found from multiple enemies, whereas some are so hard to find, only 1 enemy will drop them.
 Note, however, that cards won't be a guaranteed drop from the enemy, and it may take several attempts at killing the foe before they drop the card.

 - Salamander - power of fire.